mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 that drivers can use to prove their conformance to the Server Discovery And Monitoring Spec.

-Additional prose tests, that cannot represented as spec tests, are described and MUST be implemented.
+Additional prose tests, that cannot be represented as spec tests, are described and MUST be implemented.

 Version
 -------